Third-Party Data Providers Ruin Simple Mechanisms: Introduction

-There is a rich literature on information and signaling in auctions.
-One line of research focuses on designing a signaling scheme (on the part of the seller) given a certain auction format such as the second price auction \citep[see, e.g.,][]{EFG+14, MS12, CCD+15, DIOT15}; another line, closer to our setting, studies the design of \emph{both} the auction and the signaling scheme (again, in this line of work, there is no data provider; any signal comes from the seller). \citet{FJM+12} showed that, if the auctioneer commits to a signaling scheme before choosing the form of the auction, full revelation followed by \citeauthor{Myerson81}'s auction for the revealed item type is the optimal design. \citet{DPT16} revealed the subtlety of this order of commitment and showed that, when the design of the auction and that of the signaling scheme are considered together (without having to commit to one before the other), the optimal strategy is to reveal no information at all, and the overall problem is in fact equivalent to the design of a multi-item auction.
-In particular, they show that, when the bidders have a publicly known common prior $\vec{\pi}$ on the type of the item, the optimal revenue for the seller is that of a multi-item auction with $n$~items.
+\paragraph{Related work} There is a large and rich literature on information and signaling in auctions.
+One line of research focuses on designing a signaling scheme (on the part of the seller) given a certain auction format such as the second price auction \citep[see, e.g.,][]{lewis94,G04,ES07,EFG+14, MS12, CCD+15, DIOT15, Smolin17}; another line, closer to our setting, studies the design of \emph{both} the auction and the signaling scheme.
+In this line of work there is no data provider; bidders have a prior on their valuation for the item, and any signal on this valuation comes from the seller.
+More closely related to the current paper, \citet{FJM+12} showed that, if the auctioneer commits to a signaling scheme before choosing the form of the auction, full revelation followed by \citeauthor{Myerson81}'s auction for the revealed item type is the optimal design.
+However, \citet{DPT16} revealed the subtlety of this order of commitment and showed that, when the design of the auction and that of the signaling scheme are considered together (without having to commit to one before the other), the optimal strategy is to reveal no information at all, and the overall problem is in fact equivalent to the design of a multi-item auction.
+In particular, they show that, when the bidders have a publicly known common prior on the type of the item, the optimal revenue for the seller is that of a multi-item auction.

-Furthermore, Theorem $2$ of~\citet{DPT16} shows a one-to-one correspondence between a selling a single item of uncertain type and classical multi-item auctions.
+Furthermore, Theorem $2$ of~\citet{DPT16} shows a one-to-one correspondence between types when selling a single item of uncertain type and items in a classical multi-item auctions.
 In particular, item-type pricing, i.e., mechanisms in which the seller first reveals the item type and then charges a take-it-or-leave-it price, is equivalent to selling separately (i.e., item pricing) in the corresponding multi-item auction, and item-type bundling, i.e., mechanisms in which the seller does not reveal any information and offers a single take-it-or-leave-it price, is equivalent to grand bundling in the corresponding multi-item auction.
 When there is a single bidder, \citet{DPT16} further combine this correspondence with results of~\citet{BILW14} to show that the better of item-type pricing and item-type bundling gives at least $1/6$ of the optimal revenue.